 - Dip rim of glass into seasoning to coat evenly.
 Fill glass with ice.

-- Cover shaker and shake vigorously for about 10 to 15 seconds.
+- Cover shaker and shake vigorously for about 15 seconds.

-- Strain into rimmed glass with ice.
+- Strain into prepared glass with ice.
 Garnish with desired toppings.

 - I enjoy this recipe as written, but feel free to customize to your personal taste by experimenting with different amounts of ingredients!